 If you want to take Percocet and high blood pressure has been diagnosed it is advisable to take this medication with caution, as it has the tendency to raise blood pressure levels.

-Percocet can be taken with food, but this in turn, increases the chance of blood pressure.
+This drug can be taken with food, but this in turn, increases the chance of blood pressure.
 However, if you have high blood pressure and you have to take Percocet for pain, it is wise to reduce your salt intake and increase your water consumption.
+Remember to consult with your doctor before making these adjustments if you are taking Percocet and high blood pressure diagnosed.

 Smoking, caffeine and alcoholic beverages are also major causes of high blood pressure so their consumption must be limited when taking Percocet.